Bouncer's Lane Cemetery, Cheltenham: History

 During the early 19th century, Cheltenham became fashionable as a spa, and the population grew, with many elderly and ailing people taking up residence there.
 As a result, there was not enough burial space, even after a new burial ground was laid out in the town in 1829–1830.
 In 1857 the Improvement Commissioners for Cheltenham set out to use the Burial Acts to provide a large new cemetery.
 They established a Burial Board, and this looked for an area of land of between twelve and twenty acres (c 5–8ha) within two miles of Cheltenham.
 In February 1861 land at Bouncer's Lane was bought, some from the Rev. John Edwards and some from the Poor Lands.

 In July 1861 the Burial Board decided to announce a competition for the design of its new cemetery, with a prize of forty guineas for the winning design.
 In due course this was won by the architect W. H. Knight of Cheltenham, who proposed two Gothic chapels, joined by a porte-cochère, with a spire above it.
 These buildings were built between 1862 and 1864 at a cost of about £4,300, in a park with many ornamental trees and shrubs.
 The new cemetery was consecrated by Charles Ellicott, Bishop of Gloucester, on 19 November 1864.

 In 1883 the cemetery was extended to the east and new land to the north-west was bought.
 Further new areas were acquired in 1926 and in the 1990s.

 In 1938, a crematorium was built near the south chapel, at a time when there were only a few dozen in Great Britain.
 In 1995, a restoration programme for the cemetery buildings was launched.

 War graves

 Cheltenham Cemetery contains the war graves of 110 Commonwealth service personnel of the First World War, most of whom died in local voluntary wartime hospitals.
 Monuments are scattered throughout the cemetery, apart from a group of ten Australian war graves.
 A total of 71 Commonwealth and two Polish service personnel were buried here in the Second World War, half of whom occupy a large war graves plot in the eastern section of the cemetery.

 A further 29 Commonwealth servicemen and women of the Second World War were cremated at Cheltenham Crematorium and are commemorated by bronze panels erected by the Commonwealth War Graves Commission in the cloisters of the crematorium.

+As film location

+In the 1986 film The Whistle Blower, the cemetery is the location for the interment of the central character Frank Jones' (played by Michael Caine) son Bob (Nigel Havers), who died in suspicious circumstances.